slatedocs/slate/source/includes/_rooms.md

 ### Delete a room

 <aside class="warning">
 Deleting a room will immediately unshare it from your partners!
-You cannot undo this action, but you can re-create and re-share the room again.
+Even though your statistics for this room are preserved, you cannot gather any more data for this room.
+You cannot undo this action, but you need to re-create and re-share the room again.
 </aside>

 You may delete one of your own rooms by making a `DELETE` request.